-There's currently a shortage of talented engineers in the UK and abroad, so there will be many job opportunities open to you when you graduate, in your current organisation and beyond.
+There's currently a shortage of talented engineers in the UK, so there will be many job opportunities open to you when you graduate, in your current organisation and beyond.

 You can use the course to progress to senior or managerial engineering roles and top up to a Master's degree.
-You can also work towards Chartered Engineer Status.
+You will also work towards Chartered Engineer Status.

 After you leave the University, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

-What you'll study on this Postgraduate Engineer Degree Apprenticeship (PgDip Engineering Competence) degree course
+What you'll study on this Postgraduate Engineer Degree Apprenticeship (PgDip Engineering Competence) course

-You need to study units worth a total of 120 credits.
-For example, 4 units worth 30 credits.
+You need to study modules worth a total of 120 credits.

 In the foundation phase (year 1), you’ll develop your learning contract with your employer.
 This outlines what you’ll learn and why.
-You can choose from various optional units delivered online through distance learning and in tutorials and workshops.
+You will study four taught modules, organisations and managing the workforce; project management for engineers; sustainability and health and safety delivered online through distance learning and in tutorials and workshops.

-On these units, you’ll develop the key business and analytical skills that you'll need for postgraduate study.
+On these modules, you’ll develop the key business and analytical skills that you'll need for postgraduate study.

-In the development phase (year 2) you’ll complete work-based projects.
-You’ll also do further optional units, which allow you to tailor your learning to the specialist skills, knowledge and behaviours that you need in your particular engineering role (for example, test engineer or engineering business manager).
+In the development phase (year 2) you’ll complete work-based projects which allow you to tailor your learning to the specialist skills, knowledge and behaviours that you need in your particular engineering role (for example, test engineer or engineering business manager).